My Shortlist

 ACADéMIE DE LA CAPITALE

-The preschool age children benefit from the IB Primary Years Programme (PYP) curriculum framework that enables 3 to 5 year old children to develop their full potential using guided inquiry and play as the best tools for exploring and studying mathematics, science and technology, languages, social studies, the arts, and personal, social, and physical education.
-We offer a 10 or 12 month inquiry-based programme for students.
+The JK and SK students benefit from the IB Primary Years Programme (PYP) curriculum framework that enables 3 to 5 year old children to develop their full potential using guided inquiry and play as the best tools for exploring and studying mathematics, science and technology, languages, social studies, the arts, and personal, social, and physical education.
+We offer a 10-month or 10-month with summer camps inquiry-based programme for students.

 FORT ERIE INTERNATIONAL ACADEMY